 Presento: Public Speaking Preparation Platform Case Study

-A Google UX Design Professional Certificate project
+Google UX Design Professional Certificate

 “Speak your mind about your next big ideas.”